Lancoid/yii-2-test-template/README.md

 # Yii Test App

 A modular Yii 2 application template with Core, Site, and User modules.
-It uses MySQL, Redis cache, optional Sentry error reporting, and follows modern PHP 8.4 practices.
+It uses PostgreSQL, Redis cache, optional Sentry error reporting, and follows modern PHP 8.4 practices.
 Development and tooling are Docker-first, with Composer for dependencies and Codeception for testing.

 ## Overview